Documenting Crossroads: THE NEW NORMAL

 This exhibition was produced with assistance from Chrysanthe Broikos, consulting curator.

 I use the word “crossroad” for a group of street intersections in several of these communities.
-(See the complete list of crossroads in the previous exhibition.)
+(See the complete list of crossroads in the previous exhibition, published in June 2020.
+The series continues with Documenting Crossroads: Survival and Remembrance Under the Pandemic, published in December 2020.)
 During the past 11 weeks I have traveled from crossroad to crossroad in order to document the pandemic in some of the most severely affected urban areas, most of them in New York City.
 These intersections are social condensers and amplifiers, yet they are barely mentioned in media depictions of the virus and its impact, despite the fact that the number of fatalities from Covid-19 are 10 times the national average.

 These crossroads are teeming with people: street vendors, evangelists, shoppers, security guards, school children, police, people on their way to work, going home, or waiting in line.
 There are those who come to observe the crowd, and to be observed.
 These hubs reveal the precautions that residents are, or are not, taking to avoid being infected by and spreading the coronavirus.